gtod/postgres-json/doc/user-guide.md

 where you tell Postgres to use the specified search path for every connection of a given user.

-* Use the parallel version (courtesy of http://lparallel.org/) where each worker has a persistent connection and the search path is set in a manner similar to the above.
+* Use the parallel version of Postgres-JSON (courtesy of http://lparallel.org/) where each worker has a persistent connection and the search path is set in a manner similar to the above.
 See [threads-test](../tests/thread-test.lisp).

 * Do anything else that works, such as hardcoding into `postgresql.conf`.